Wellbeing and Mental Health

 During this appointment, you can talk about anything that may be affecting your wellbeing or studies.
 The adviser will listen, give advice and support options, and will create a personalised action plan to support you in your next steps.
 The advice will vary and will be tailored to your needs.
 Actions that an adviser may suggest include:

-• Practical strategies (something you can try yourself).
+• Practical strategies and resources (something you can try yourself).

-• Suggestions to engage with other services such as Counselling, Disability and Inclusion, Volunteering and Mentoring or Chester Students’ Union.
+• Signposting to other services within the University such as Counselling, Disability and Inclusion, Volunteering and Mentoring or Chester Students’ Union.

 • Linking you to support outside of the University.

 In more urgent circumstances, we offer same-day appointments with an Adviser from the Wellbeing and Mental Health team.
-This service is used for students facing a pressing situation, for example, a student who is experiencing thoughts of suicide, is at risk of homelessness or is a survivor of domestic abuse or sexual violence.
+This service is used for students facing a pressing situation, for example, domestic abuse or sexual violence, as well as students who are experiencing thoughts of suicide, or at risk of homelessness.

-As a complement to our one-to-one support, the Wellbeing and Mental Health team delivers regular group sessions throughout the academic year.
+The Wellbeing and Mental Health team also deliver regular workshops and events throughout the academic year.
 Some examples of sessions that took place last academic year include:

-• A four-part relaxation programme to promote calm and help with anxiety and stress.
+• A relaxation programme to promote calm and help with anxiety and stress.

 • Look After Your Mate, an accredited training course for students to develop the confidence to support any friends who may be struggling, as well as look after themselves in the process.